2006 Colombian presidential election: Political career

 Horacio Serpa Uribe was elected to the House in 1974 as a Liberal, having been in many judicial and local political positions since 1966.
 As a congressman, he co-founded the Autonomous Liberal Left Front (FILA) and became the top party authority in the Magdalena Medio region.
 As a representative he served as the president of the Commission of Accusations.

 Elected to Senate in 1986 also under the Liberal Party.
-From 1988–1996, he was appointed to positions Procurator and Minister of Government under president Virgilio Barco, co-president of the National Constituent Assembly, peace negotiator in eventually failed talks with the EPL, and Co-President of the National Constituent Assembly under president César Gaviria, as well as Minister of Government under president Ernesto Samper.
+From 1988 to 1996, he was appointed to positions Procurator and Minister of Government under president Virgilio Barco, co-president of the National Constituent Assembly, peace negotiator in eventually failed talks with the EPL, and co-president of the National Constituent Assembly under president César Gaviria, as well as Minister of Government under president Ernesto Samper.
 In this last position, he transformed the Ministry of Government into the Ministry of the Interior.
 He had served on both Barco and Samper's campaigns.
 Sometimes between these positions he would be elected and serve as senator.
 In the "Process 8,000" scandal in which it was revealed Samper's allies paid money to the Cali Cartel to support his election, Serpa was one of Samper's staunchest defender, claiming the president had no knowledge of the incidents.
 He convinced the senate not to indict Samper, and was not indicted for any crimes himself.

 In 1998, he ran for president and won the Liberal Party's nomination.
 Despite a movement of academics and journalists against him, he won the first round, though lost the second to conservative Andres Pastrana, a candidate many in the liberal party supported to distance themselves from the previous scandal.
 In 2002, he ran for president again and despite leading in the polls, he lost when Uribe won in the first round.
-Uribe named him ambassador to the OAS, which he served as from 2002–2004.
+Uribe named him ambassador to the OAS, which he served as from 2002 to 2004.
 In 2005, he became the Vice President of the Socialist International.
 In 2005, he attempted to unify the Liberal Party against allowing re-election by supporting Cesar Gaviria as director of the party, and he once again was nominated by the party as the Liberal presidential candidate.